norman-arch/DirettaRendererUPnP/README.md

 make clean
 make  or make NOLOG=1 if you want production version (better SQ has been reported)

-# Before installing service (if updating to version 1.0.9 - settings will be lost)
+# Before installing service (if updating to version 1.0.9 - settings will be lost - not needed if you update from v1.1.0 to v1.1.1)
 sudo rm /opt/diretta-renderer-upnp/diretta-renderer.conf

+sudo systemctl stop diretta-renderer

 # Install service
 cd systemd